 Atypical Last Thoughts

-travel, an odyssey of enlightenment, need not be marred by the shadows of deception in travel scams Adhere to the creed: if it appears implausibly alluring, skepticism shall be your guiding beacon.
-On the road, a modicum of sagacity navigates the way forward.
+Travel, an odyssey of enlightenment, need not be marred by the shadows of deception in travel scams Adhere to the creed: if it appears implausibly alluring, skepticism shall be your guiding beacon.
+On the road, a fraction of sagacity navigates the way forward.
 Safe travels, intrepid sojourner.

 Remember, a well-informed traveler is better equipped to enjoy the wonders of exploration while sidestepping the pitfalls of deceptive practices.
 Safe travels begin with a discerning eye and a proactive mindset.